terrortylor/ansible_dev_machine_setup/README.md

 ## Roles/Tags
 The following roles exists:

-* homebrew - installs a number of packages
+* homebrew - installs a number of packages for os x
+* snap_packages - installs a number of packages for Ubuntu
 * terminal - sets up dot files etc
 * npm - installs npm packages
+* atom_packages - installs plackages for atom

 ## config.yml
 This files is used to drive the configuration of the various roles.